MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/managing-user-roles.md

 ---
-title: User management
+title: Manage users
 ms.topic: article
-description: User management
+description: Manage users
 ms.date: 04/20/2017
 ---

-# User management
+# Manage users

 This article describes how you can use Partner Center User Management to manage your Hardware dashboard users.